-Talbot Run is proud to announce that we have been approved to be a United States Pony Club Riding Center in the Capital Region.
+Talbot Run is proud to announce that we are approved to be a United States Pony Club Riding Center in the Capital Region.

 “The USPC Riding Center Program is modeled after the British Pony Club Center Program, which has had phenomenal success.
 They currently have over 400 Centers and have over 10,000 Center members.

-The purpose of the Riding Center Program is to make available Pony Club membership to youth who would not traditionally been able to participate in Pony Club due to not owing or having consistent access to a mount.
-Many of our Clubs have addressed this issue on a local basis.
-The Riding Center Program will address it on a national basis.
+The purpose of the Riding Center Program is to make available Pony Club membership to youth who would not traditionally been able to participate in Pony Club due to not owning or having consistent access to a mount.

 The Riding Center Program is designed to work with facilities that currently have a riding lesson program in place.
 The facility must be able to offer the core disciplines of Pony Club and be able to handle the administrative work involved in running a Pony Club Riding Center.
 The full Pony Club program and all Pony Club opportunities will be offered to those members participating through a Riding Center.”